RLoris/ArrayHelperDoc/README.md

 1. [Get the plugin on the marketplace](https://www.unrealengine.com/marketplace/en-US/product/array-helper-bp-library) and install the plugin for the engine version you wish to use
 2. Create or open an unreal engine project with a supported version
-3. In the editor, go to Edit/Plugins, search for ArrayHelper, check the box to enable the plugin, restart the editor
+3. In the editor, go to Edit/Plugins, search for the plugin, check the box to enable it and restart the editor
-4. When a new plugin version is available, go to your Epic Games Launcher, under Unreal Engine/Library, under the engine version, you will find your installed plugins, find the plugin and click on update, then wait for it to finish and restart your editor
+4. When a new plugin version is available, go to your Epic Games Launcher, under Unreal Engine/Library, below the engine version, you will find your installed plugins, find the plugin and click on update, then wait for it to finish and restart your editor

 <br>